Gargamel: Appearance and personality

-Gargamel is depicted as a perpetually stooped man.
+Gargamel is depicted as a perpetually stooped man past his prime.
 His dark robe is worn and patched, he is balding and his teeth are rotten.
-He lives in a shack with his feline companion, Azrael.
+He lives in a shack with his feline companion, Azrael, a brown cat that does not speak but exhibits many anthropomorphic personality traits and intelligence.
 Gargamel has a deep and strong hate for Smurfs, although he is not above pretending to befriend them when it serves his interests.
-He also frequently insults and mistreats his cat Azrael, who typically responds in kind.
+He also frequently insults and mistreats Azrael, who typically responds in kind.

 Gargamel always wishes harm on the Smurfs, however his reasons for doing so differ in various portrayals.
-In the earlier cartoons, it is revealed that he wants to use their essence to create gold, to use them as a key ingredient for a recipe, and to annihilate them entirely.
-However, the 2011 motion picture shows that the Smurfs' essence harbor mystical powers, which he seeks to exploit for various purposes in New York City.
+In the earlier cartoons, it is revealed that he wants to use their essence to create gold, to use them as a key ingredient for a recipe, or to annihilate them entirely.
+In the 2011 feature film, he wants to capture the Smurfs' essence harbor mystical powers which he seeks to exploit for various purposes.

-Gargamel is an eternal bungler.
+Gargamel is an inveterate bungler.
 Some of his schemes to catch Smurfs border on the bizarre (such as a "blue magnet" that attracted solely blue items), though he does have rare moments of genius (the creation of Smurfette, for one, which only failed because she betrayed him and joined the Smurfs).
 He has a seemingly endless library of spellbooks ("grimoires"), potions, and gimmicks for his life's passion.
 However, no matter how elaborate Gargamel's plans, they invariably end in failure, causing him to spout his catchphrase: "I hate Smurfs!".
-Sometimes he will also throw a temper tantrum, and howl in grief that "I am brave and strong and they are puny and weak, and why can't I defeat those miserable vile little Smurfs?!"
+Sometimes he will also throw a temper tantrum, howling in grief.
+One rhetorical question he asks himself is "I am brave and strong and they are puny and weak, and why can't I defeat those miserable vile little Smurfs?!"
 However, his defeats never discourage him, and he always vows, "I'll get you if it's the last thing I do!"

+His character design has been criticised for being an antisemitic caricature, featuring a roman nose and beady eyes.
+Peyo’s wife has claimed that the accusations are untrue, saying that he ‘never took any political or religious stance.’